Cow urine

-Cow urine or Gomutra is a liquid by-product of metabolism in cows.
+Cow urine, gomutra or gōmēz is a liquid by-product of metabolism in cows.
+It has a sacred role in Zoroastrianism and Hinduism.

+Urophagia, the consumption of urine, was used in several ancient cultures for various health, healing, and cosmetic purposes; urine drinking is still practiced today.
 Cow urine is used as medicine in some places of India, Myanmar, and Nigeria.
 While cow urine and cow dung have benefits as fertilizers, the proponents' claims about its curing diseases and cancer have no scientific backing.